NOTE ON COVID-19 AND TESTING DISRUPTIONS

 We have further expanded our test options to now include the Classic Learning Test (CLT), an innovative new college entrance exam.

-According to fairtest.org, half of the top 100 liberal arts colleges in the nation are test optional.
+According to fairtest.org, half (and growing!) of the top 100 liberal arts colleges in the nation are test optional.
 Houghton is proud to join the list of schools that allow students to decide whether or not to include test scores in their admission file.